trevortr/X-FORGE/README.md

 `config/pipeline.yaml`.
 The complete funnel is provided separately in `config/pipeline.tiered.example.yaml` because target-specific QSAR labels, retrosynthesis evidence, off-target structures, and high-fidelity physics results must not be silently replaced with fabricated values.
+Endpoint units and thresholds in that template must also be reviewed for the selected model.

 ## Services